ReactiveCocoa/ReactiveCocoa/README.md

 programming](http://blog.maybeapps.com/post/42894317939/input-and-output).
 Rather than using mutable variables which are replaced and modified in-place, RAC provides signals (represented by `RACSignal`) that capture present and future values.
-These signals can be reasoned about, chained, composed, and reacted to.

-By combining signals, software can be written declaratively, without the need for code that continually observes and updates values.
+By chaining, combining, and reacting to signals, software can be written declaratively, without the need for code that continually observes and updates values.

 For example, a text field can be bound to the latest time, even as it changes, instead of using additional code that watches the clock and updates the